Lyon passes torch to Bell at Space Delta 15, NSDC change of command

-U.S. Space Force Lt.
-Gen. Douglas Schiess, left, U.S. Space Forces—Space commander and Combined Joint Force Space Component commander, passes the guidon to USSF Col. Stephen Lyon, right, outgoing Space Delta 15 commander and National Space Defense Center director, during a change of command ceremony at Schriever Space Force Base, Colo., June 2, 2025.
+Lyon led as the DEL 15 commander and the National Space Defense Center director through a period of significant growth and transformation, solidifying its role as a critical operations center in the nation's space defense architecture.

+“As Delta 15's first commander, Colonel Lyon was dual-hatted as the NSDC Director--two very big and very tough jobs,” said USSF Lt.
+Gen. Douglas Schiess, U.S. Space Forces—Space commander and Combined Joint Force Space Component commander, who presided over the ceremony.
+“In these demanding roles, C-Lyon's leadership, built on trust and collaboration, fostered a positive and empowering environment, driving the unit's growth and earning 32 National and Combatant Command level awards.”

 During his time in command, Lyon focused on fostering collaboration between the Department of Defense, the National Reconnaissance Office, and other Intelligence Community agencies, emphasizing unity of effort in the face of evolving threats in the space domain.

-(U.S. Space Force photo by Dalton Prejeant)
+Schiess continued, “C-Lyon, thanks again for all your hard work, leadership, and dedicated service.
+We wish you the very best as you embark on your next exciting chapter.”

+Lyon, who is retiring after 33 years of space experience, expressed his gratitude for the opportunity to lead DEL 15 and the NSDC.

 |Date Taken: